 I didn’t believe this myself until I tried it, and now that I use it at home as well, I REALLY notice.

-I order this Raw Organic Apple Cider Vinegar by Bragg (1 gallon) because it lasts forever, but some grocery and health stores carry it as well
+💲 I order this Raw Organic Apple Cider Vinegar by Bragg (1 gallon) because it’s so inexpensive and lasts forever, but some grocery and health stores carry it as well.

-If you’re feeling ambitious you can add more easy-to-find-around-the-house ingredients to give you extra fly protection.
-Here’s what I’ve had success with so far:
+If you’re feeling more ambitious you can add these easy-to-find-around-the-house ingredients to give you extra fly protection.

-Avon Skin so Soft – This stuff smells great and is a perfect DEET free bug deterrent for both horses and riders.
+Avon Skin so Soft – This stuff smells great and is a good DEET free bug deterrent for both horses and riders.